A Comparison Between Google OCR & IronOCR

 OCR stands for Optical Character Recognition.
-It provides the facility to convert an image file to machine encoded text.
-The scanned documents are always saved as image file by the computer.
-The data in these image files cannot be searched, edited, or saved in text format using a normal text editor or even using word processing application.
-OCR processing helps convert these images to machine readable text for further processing by its users.
+It provides the facility to convert an image file to machine-encoded text.
+The scanned documents are always saved as an image file by the computer.
+The data in these image files cannot be searched, edited, or saved in text format using a normal text editor or even using a word processing application.
+OCR processing helps convert these images to machine-readable text for further processing by its users.

-In this modern age, the scanned documents shared over int.NET are in digital format and mostly in the form of PDFs or images.
-There are a bunch of online resources available which converts the image to text.
-However, mostly businesses require this functionality in their software applications.
+In this modern age, the scanned documents shared over the internet are in digital format, mostly in the form of PDFs or images.
+There are a bunch of online resources available which convert the image to text.
+However, most businesses require this functionality in their software applications.
 Keeping this in mind, there are many libraries which provide OCR processing technology to be embedded in software applications.

 In this article, we are going to discuss two of the most popular OCR libraries for C#.
 These are:

-IronOCR for .NET is C# library to scan, search and read images & PDFs.
-It takes an image or PDF file as an input, and uses the latest Tesseract 5 custom build .NET OCR engine to output text, structured data or searchable PDF documents.
-Its Tesseract is available in 125+ languages along with cross-platform support in .NET Core, Standard, from 2.0 up to 7.
+IronOCR for .NET is a C# library to scan, search, and read images & PDFs.
+It takes an image or PDF file as input and uses the latest Tesseract 5 custom build .NET OCR engine to output text, structured data, or searchable PDF documents.
+Tesseract is available in 125+ languages, along with cross-platform support in .NET Core, and .NET Standard, from 2.0 up to 7.

-IronOCR is a user-friendly API which allows C# developers to convert images to text automatically, simply by using IronTesseract
+IronOCR is a user-friendly API which allows C# developers to convert images to text automatically, using the IronTesseract

-class and API key.
-It prioritizes speed, accuracy and ease of use.
-It also aids Computer Vision API to find text with trained set of models.
+class and an API key.
+It prioritizes speed, accuracy, and ease of use.
+It also aids the Computer Vision API to find text with a trained set of models.

-Another powerful feature of IronOCR is that it can scan barcodes & QR codes from all image files and read its text.
+Another powerful feature of IronOCR is that it can scan barcodes & QR codes from all image files and read their text.
 Other important features of IronOCR are given below.

 System.Drawing Objects

-Google Cloud Vision API is a Google Cloud OCR client library which supports C# language.
-It allows C# developers to easily integrate Computer Vision detection features in software applications.
-It performs OCR and detects text from image file, image labels, face detection, landmark detection.
+Google Cloud Vision API is a Google Cloud OCR client library which supports the C# language.
+It allows C# developers to easily integrate Computer Vision detection features into software applications.
+It performs OCR and detects text from image files, image labels, face detection, and landmark detection.

 Google Cloud Vision API uses REST and RPC APIs to provide a powerful pretrained ML (machine learning) model.
-With Cloud import vision API, you can quickly classify images to millions of already pre-defined categories.
-It can also detect objects, read text from printed documents and handwritten text.
+With Cloud Vision API, you can quickly classify images into millions of already predefined categories.
+It can also detect objects and read text from printed documents and handwritten text.

 The rest of the article goes as follows:

-In this tutorial, we are going to use Visual Studio 2022 latest version.
+In this tutorial, we are going to use Visual Studio 2022, the latest version.
 So, I assume you have already downloaded and installed it for C#.
-If not, you can download from Visual Studio website.
+If not, you can download it from the Visual Studio website.

 Now, we need to create a Console project to get started with both libraries.
 Follow the steps to create a project: